compas-dev/compas_fea/docs/.source/tutorial/07_material.rst

 Materials
 =========

 Classes exist for commonly used materials such as concrete, steel and timber.
-Simple templates exist to quickly add frequently used material models for engineering, and will first assume typical design values for the material parameters, but still allow them to be changed by the user.
+These simple templates exist to quickly add frequently used material models for engineering, and will first assume typical design values for the material parameters, but still allow them to be changed by the user.
 Other classes require all material data to be provided explicitly and are used for creating detailed material models.
-The following section details the available material model objects.
+The following section details the available material model classes.

 -------
 Elastic
 -------

 The simplest material model is the elastic, isotropic and homogeneous material called **ElasticIsotropic**.
-This takes the Young's modulus ``E`` [Pa], Poisson's ratio ``v`` and density ``p``.
+This takes the Young's modulus ``E`` [Pa], Poisson's ratio ``v`` and density ``p`` [kg per cubic metre].
 Additionally, it can be stated if the material should allow ``tension`` or ``compression``, given as boolean arguments.

 .. code-block:: python